 How It’s Diagnosed

-If you notice symptoms of endocarditis or your doctor thinks you might have it, he may suggest some tests.
-He’ll also likely listen to your heart with a stethoscope to see if you have a new or changed heart murmur.
-If he needs more information before making a diagnosis, he may order one or more of the following tests:
+If you notice symptoms of endocarditis or your doctor thinks you might have it, they may suggest some tests.
+They’ll also likely listen to your heart with a stethoscope to see if you have a new or changed heart murmur.
+If they need more information before making a diagnosis, they may order one or more of the following tests:

 - Blood tests.
 These will look for bacteria in your bloodstream or show other things related to endocarditis, such as anemia, which means you don’t have enough red blood cells.